nikescar/hash-gen/README.md

 # The hash-gen utility
 ![](.github/assets/header.png)

-This utility is a command-line tool for generating cryptographic hashes of files using algorithms like MD5, SHA-1, SHA-256, and SHA-512.
+This utility is a command-line tool for generating cryptographic hashes of files or buffers using algorithms like MD5, SHA-1, SHA-256, and SHA-512.

 ## Features